- Stay within resource usage requirements.

 Ready for the real environment experience?

 There may be times when you want to have a system that is highly available, one way to achieve this is to deploy multiple virtual machines and load balance them.
-This lab starts with a single virtual machine that you will add to a Load Balancer and then add a second virtual machine, after adding the second virtual machine you will test the connectivity to both.
+This Lab starts with a single virtual machine that you will add to a Load Balancer and then you will add a second virtual machine., After adding the second virtual machine, you will test the connectivity to both.